Last Updated on May 1, 2023

 Fortunately, for those who don’t like to swallow pills, you can also get gummies, chewable supplements, and liquids with calcium.

-To digest calcium properly with minimal side effects, take it with a meal.
+To digest the calcium properly with minimal side effects, take it with a meal.
 Use small doses of 500 mg or less each time.
 That means you may need to take more than one tablet per day spread out between different meals.

 Now, let’s get started reviewing the best calcium supplements for pregnancy.